PhilReedData/PhilReedData.github.io/dhll201703/jischc.md

 ![Misspellings](img/jhc-144.png)

 #### Printer variations
-Sometimes a character (or several characters) are substiuted in type, for example "w" (one "doubleyoo") may be encoded as "vv" (two "vees").
+Sometimes one or more characters are substituted in type, for example "w" (one "doubleyoo") may be encoded as "vv" (two "vees").
 ![Printer variations](img/jhc-146.png)

 #### Fuzzy matching